China's stock turmoil drags down remaining strong commodities

-SINGAPORE, July 7 (Reuters) - China’s stock market rout is injecting new stress into the already ravaged global commodity sector, with prices of copper, coal, natural gas and iron ore all falling back toward their 2015 lows.
+By Henning Gloystein SINGAPORE, July 7 (Reuters) -- China’s stock market rout is injecting new stress into the already ravaged global commodity sector, with prices of copper, coal, natural gas LNG-AS and iron ore .IO62-CNI=SI all falling back towards their 2015 lows.
 Analysts say the worst is yet to come as the stronger performers - solar and oil - are now also struggling.

 Falling commodity demand in China has been a concern with the Chinese economy growing at its slowest pace in a generation.
 The country’s ongoing stock market turmoil - which has seen a 30 percent plunge in the benchmark CSI300 index since mid-June - is now threatening to pull the entire commodity complex into the red.